-A joint committee consisting of representatives from the Union and the Public Authority shall meet on a quarterly basis for the purpose of discussing issues of mutual concern and interest.
+A joint committee consisting of representatives from the Union and the Public Authority shall meet on a quarterly basis for the purpose of discussing issues of mutual concern and interest including any concerns with Provider health and safety.
 Each party shall have up to five (5) members.
 The Union or the Public Authority may add or cancel joint labor-management committee meetings by mutual agreement.